WalletWasabi/WasabiDoc/docs/using-wasabi/ColdWasabi.md

 ### CoinJoin on the hot Wasabi

 :::tip First
-you will want to make your existing coins private.
+You should make your existing coins private.
 It is useful to generate a complete new hot wallet for this, so as to keep the CoinJoin transaction history separate from other wallets.
 :::